-Adelante Agricultura provides aspiring Latino immigrant farmers with the training and skills necessary to farm using sustainable methods and to successfully market their products.
+Our Sustainable Agriculture program provides aspiring and existing Latino immigrant farmers and gardeners with the training and skills necessary to grow produce using sustainable methods and to successfully market their products.

 We promote sustainable methods because . . .